-“I wasn’t charging for anything specific this time either – just crazy stuff, clothing and things like that from department stores.
+“I wasn’t charging for anything specific this time either,” she says, “just crazy stuff, clothing and things like that from department stores.
 I did it once and turned it around, but then I did it again.
 This time, no more!”

 High interest rates were the biggest challenge…

-Like most people who face financial distress because of credit card debt, one of Janis’ biggest challenges was the high interest rates on her credit cards.
+Janis says that one of the biggest challenges was the high-interest rates on her credit cards.
 With over $10,000 in credit card debt, interest charges ate up every payment and made it nearly impossible to eliminate her debt.

 That negotiation is a key part of the credit counseling process when someone enrolls in a debt management program.
-The credit counselor reviews the person’s debt and budget to construct a repayment plan that works, but creditors have to agree to the new payment schedule for each debt to be included on the program.
-When a client wants to enroll, our certified credit counselors contact each creditor to negotiate interest rate reduction and to get their signoff on the client’s enrollment.
+The credit counselor reviews the person’s debt and budget to construct a repayment plan that works, but creditors have to agree to the new payment schedule for each debt to be included in the program.
+When a client decides to enroll, our team contacts each creditor to work out an interest rate reduction and to get their signoff on the client’s enrollment.